 Murray, who stood as an independent candidate last time round, detects “a significant and consistent upsurge in activity” by Labour, not only in his home ward of West End but “across the borough as a whole”.
 He also points to a number of developments during 2017 that might have shifted allegiances and concentrated minds: the Grenfell Tower fire in neighbouring Kensington and Chelsea and what that might mean for entrenched Tories nearby; the unfolding impacts of Brexit in this cosmopolitan borough; local activism across several wards stimulated by Sadiq Khan’s plans for the pedestrianisation of Oxford Street; residents’ concerns about intensive property development.

 How any of these issues might affect voting patterns or turnouts in different and widely differing wards is hard to say, but Tory turbulence is clearly detectable.
-Labour sources say that Nickie Aitken, who succeeded Philippa Roe (now Baroness Couttie) as Westminster’s leader at the start of this year, has been a driving force behind moves to de-select sitting Tory councillors she thinks are past it.
-Such talk finds an echo in Twitter dispatches by a Baroness Westminster, who is not an Aitken fan (she calls her “Thickie”).
+Labour sources say that Nickie Aiken, who succeeded Philippa Roe (now Baroness Couttie) as Westminster’s leader at the start of this year, has been a driving force behind moves to de-select sitting Tory councillors she thinks are past it.
+Such talk finds an echo in Twitter dispatches by a Baroness Westminster, who is not an Aiken fan (she calls her “Thickie”).
 Tart ripostes have come from one Duchess of Thorney.

 It’s all frightfully immoderate.
 Watch this space for emerging details.
 Readers in the know are welcome to email email@example.com.
 Andrew Murray tweets here.